Ivana-Gerchakova/Adaptive-Triathlon-ai/README.md

 # Adaptive Triathlon Interface Based on Emotion Detection 🧠💪

-This project is developed as part of the course **Advanced Interactive Technologies**.
+This project is developed as part of the subject **Advanced Interactive Technologies**.
 It demonstrates an **adaptive user interface** that responds to real-time **facial emotion detection** using the user's webcam.
 Based on the detected emotion, the interface dynamically updates its content to motivate and guide triathletes through personalized workouts, tips, and music.

 ---